ncatlab/nlab-content/pages/3/2/1/0/123/content.md

 #### Left Inverses

-If the linear map $F:U\to V$ has a left inverse, i.e.
+If the linear map $F:U\to V$ has a left inverse, i.e.,

 $$F^*\circ F = 1_U,$$